Lucky Plants for Home as per Vastu

 1) Citrus plants:

-Citrus plants are a genus belonging to the Rutaceae family, some common examples include oranges, lemons, limes, grapefruits, kumquat, tangerines, and other hybrids.
+Citrus plants are a genus belonging to the Rutaceae family.
+Some common examples include oranges, lemons, limes, grapefruits, kumquat, tangerines, and other hybrids.
 These plants are easy to grow houseplants but fruit much easily outdoors in full sun.
-According to the Feng shui customs of the Chinese traditions, the citrus plant was given the ability to absorb lousy energy from people around it and put it in its fruits, making them sour.
+According to Feng Shui customs in Chinese traditions, the citrus plant can absorb negative energy from people around it and transfer it to its fruits, making them sour.
 By sucking the lousy energy citrus plants bring positive activity to our households, resulting in good luck.

 Care for Citrus plants:-